-The customer journey seems to be pretty straightforward – but can become much more complicated as you expand into the details.
+The customer journey seems to be pretty straightforward – but can become much more complicated as you expand into the details and different stages.

 You might have already heard of the importance of monitoring and optimizing your customer journey and customer experience to reach your business goals.
 And while these two concepts are different, they have a complementary effect on ensuring better customer experiences, which translates to higher customer retention.